"The practice of Yoga is just a reminder of the state and mentality that we have to carry throughout each moment of the day"

 Like The Creator’s Meditation, during the practice we will have opportunities to develop Stillness as we observe various physical sensations / negative reactions surfacing and letting them come and go rather than reacting to the reactions we experience.
 Likewise when we are engaged in the different challenging poses that Ashtanga Yoga offers, we are also given the same Opportunities to develop Stillness towards these different kind of physical sensations.

 The challenging poses can also sometimes persuade us to abandon holding the pose and stop the practice altogether.
-But realise that it is by moving forward and observing the pain and suffering As Is that that the potential for Self-knowing and Self-Transformation can happen.
+But realise that it is by moving forward and observing the pain and suffering as it is without running away from it that that the potential for Self-knowing and Self-Transformation can happen.

-Thus instead of "Reacting" to the poses, simply "Observe" the poses as one would in the act of meditation.
+Thus instead of "Reacting" to the poses, simply "Observe" the poses as one would in the practice of meditation.
 Ashtanga Yoga can actually be said to be a “Moving Body Meditation.”

 It is also important to remember to be aware of your breath as you practice Ashtanga.
-This is the key to remaining Grounded / Still in times when your mind wants to escape the practice especially when the pains kick in.
+This is the key to remaining Grounded / Still.
+Being aware of the Breath will help you to ground yourself in timeswhen the mind wants to escape the practice especially when it is experiencing pain.
 Holding awareness of the different “Locks” on the body whilst doing Ashtanga can also facilitate the grounding of the Mind.
 Instructing the Mind to focus and to be aware of these different parts of the body can be said as a means to develop control over the Mind.

 And as you continue to practice Yoga every day, observing and staying with all Physical Sensations experienced throughout your journey with a Calm and Still Mind, what you will realize is the great effect it will have on your everyday life.
 You will find yourself more in control of your mind, to be more Still and Calm in stressful and painful moments that can happen throughout the day.